miirochristopher/miirochristopher/README.md

 - 👋 Hi, I’m @miirochristopher
 - 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning Microservice deployment with Kubernetes
+- 🌱 I’m currently learning Microservice Deployment with Kubernetes
 - 💞️ I’m looking to collaborate on exciting Opensource projects.
 - 📫 How to reach me intuitiveware@gmail.com